 Doctoral College for Secure and Intelligent Human-Centric Digital Technologies

-With its new interdisciplinary doctoral college, our faculty will establish synergies across three different faculties as well as three research fields.
+With a new interdisciplinary doctoral college, we establish synergies across three different faculties and three research fields.

 In the academic year 2020/21, the TU Wien supports excellent young scientists with two structured doctoral programs (duration four years).
 One of these doctoral colleges will be established at our faculty: The Doctoral College for Secure and Intelligent Human-Centric Digital Technologies (SecInt).
 Coordinated by Matteo Maffei from our research unit Security and Privacy and Tanja Zseby from the Faculty of Electrical Engineering and Information Technology, the new doctoral college is targeting the digital transformation of our society.